gvellut/backtickpp/README.md

 Quick window switching for VS Code on macOS (with shortcuts).

-The order of the windows will be updated and recalled (similar to the "View: Quick Open Previous Recently Used Editor in Group" command).
+The orders of the windows will be updated and recalled (similar to the "View: Quick Open Previous Recently Used Editor in Group" command).

 ## Architecture